matthid/ClusterManagement/README.md

 ClusterManagement is basically a wrapper around `docker` and `docker-machine`.
 It understands and manages [docker-swarm](https://www.docker.com/products/docker-swarm), [flocker](https://clusterhq.com/flocker/introduction/), [vault](https://www.vaultproject.io/) and [consul](https://www.consul.io/).

-ClusterManagement will manage two folders in your "C:\MyProjects\MyInfrastructure\clustercgf" folder.
+ClusterManagement will manage two folders in your "./clustercgf" folder.
  * .cm
    This contains the cluster configurations and is encrypted.
 This way you can add this folder to your repository and keep it safe.
  * .cm-temp